GienekP/menu4car/README.md

 The main author of main functionality: menu, xex reading - GienekP

-The add-ons: cmdline arguments, optimization, compression, 8kB cartridge handling, 6-page navigation, xex flasher generation - Jakub Husak
+The add-ons: cmdline arguments, optimization, compression, 8kB cartridge handling, 7-page navigation, xex flasher generation, xex compressed loading - Jakub Husak

 The apultra 6502 decompressor by xxl (incompatibility of apultra compressed output with aplib spec fixed by him, also); also zx0 6502 decompressor by him.

 The apultra compressor by Emmanuel Marty.

-The ZX0 compressor by Einar Saukas.
+The ZX0 compressor by Einar Saukas, modified by ClaireCheshireCat.